A magazine ad for a telecommunications company,

 She used to charge visitors to her websites up to £30 to view her niche videos, which she insists are consenting , legal and helping to reduce the stigma for people who have different kinks in society.

-Classification, where I am a senior examiner.
-The amendment applies to those works whose primary purpose is sexual arousal or stimulation, with the R18 category being a special and legally restricted classification primarily for explicit works of
+Film Classification, where I am a senior examiner.
+The amendment applies to those works whose primary purpose is sexual arousal or stimulation, with the R18 category being a special and legally restricted classification primarily for explicit

-BBFC may cut certain acts in pornographic works where imitation or the influencing of attitudes is a particular concern.
+work, the BBFC may cut certain acts in pornographic works where imitation or the influencing of attitudes is a particular concern.
 Breath restriction is one such example.
-It would be wrong to assume that the BBFC consequently cuts all sight of people sitting
+It would be wrong to assume that the BBFC consequently cuts all sight of

-of UK law.
+breach of UK law.
 We regularly consult both the Crown Prosecution Service and the Metropolitan police to understand and keep up to date with the types of content which are subject to prosecution and conviction.
-Consequently, we may not classify any material
+Consequently, we may not classify

-which may be subject to prosecution.
-Among other activities, this includes any repeated focus on urination during sex and urination over any other person, including any act which cannot be distinguished from urination on the basis of the onscreen
+any material which may be subject to prosecution.
+Among other activities, this includes any repeated focus on urination during sex and urination over any other person, including any act which cannot be distinguished from urination on the basis of

-it is wrong.
-In judging material which may or may not be allowed under BBFC Guidelines, it is often unhelpful to speak hypothetically and in generalisations when specifics of context and potential harm in a given situation are among the considerations
+some of it is wrong.
+In judging material which may or may not be allowed under BBFC Guidelines, it is often unhelpful to speak hypothetically and in generalisations when specifics of context and potential harm in a given situation are among the

-which really matter.
-The Audiovisual Media Services Regulations will ensure that UK on-demand content is consistent with legally available pornography off-line, benefiting from the application of UK law and the expert legal and medical advice which
+considerations which really matter.
+The Audiovisual Media Services Regulations will ensure that UK on-demand content is consistent with legally available pornography off-line, benefiting from the application of UK law and the expert legal and

 Comment: 10 questions for the BBFC about R18 porn rules